 Lycopodium clavatum is used for gout, flatulence, kidney stones, varicosis, etc. This is a remedy that has many symptoms, especially right-sided symptoms.

 The right side stands for the suppression of the will.
-To put up with a situation that one has chosen to experience, one’s own activity, which would create a change, must be held back.
+To put up with a situation one has chosen to experience, one’s own activity, which would create a change, must be held back.
 Cowardliness describes the condition of unwillingness to set the situation right again.
 It could be embarrassing to admit one made a mistake.
 Waking every half hour with palpitations shows that he is counting any moment on discovering his wrong decisions.

 “The rotten compromise.”